clemenceclaireR/api_openfoodfacts/README.md

 If the program find a product from the same category but with a higher nutriscore, it will display it to you.
 You can then choose to save a substitute by entering its id.
-You can see your saved products, if you have some, on the right section of the window.
+You can see your saved products, if you have some,  with a information link and a store where you can buy, on the right section of the window.